10 Must-See Attractions in Mexico City (And Why Each One Is Worth Your Time)

 The city center is a great place for a food tour that includes tacos al pastor, tlacoyos, tostadas and tortas accompanied by cerveza (beer), tequila or mezcal.

-The Templo Mayor is a noteworthy archaeological find even by itself.
-Nearly five centuries ago, when Hernán Cortés and his Spanish companions first arrived in Tenochtitlan, the Temple, and other current monuments, were among the first sites they saw.
+The Templo Mayor is a noteworthy archaeological find in its own right.
+Nearly five centuries ago, when Hernán Cortés and his Spanish companions first arrived in Tenochtitlan, the Temple and other current monuments were among the first sites they saw.

 This is one of the city’s most significant historical landmarks and one of the greatest museums for Aztec artifacts.